How to hang a heavy shelf on drywall

 How to fix a sticking door

-A door that drags or won't latch cleanly is usually a loose hinge, humidity swelling, or paint buildup — all fixable in under an hour if you know where to look.
+A door that drags or won't latch cleanly is usually a loose hinge, humidity swelling, or paint buildup.
+All of it is fixable in under an hour if you know where to look.